georgegognadze/awesome-resources/README.md

 # Awesome-resources

 Awesome coding and learning resources for everyone. <br>
-Most of this links will make your learning process fun and creative.
+Most of these links will make your learning process fun and creative.

 <h4> Coding resources for beginners of all ages <h4>
 <ul>